 The goals of the statistical analysis of a multicenter clinical trial include providing a valid estimate of the treatment effect (ie, the mean difference in outcomes between patients treated in the 2 groups) and understanding and quantifying the remaining uncertainty or precision in the estimated treatment effect.1 Patients treated at different centers may differ in their overall prognoses but experience the same relative benefit of a treatment compared with standard care.
 Alternatively, patients at different centers may differ in both their overall prognoses and in the treatment effect.
 Only the first case is considered in this article.

-The randomization of patients to treatments in multicenter trials is usually stratified by center to achieve balance in the numbers of patients receiving each treatment within each center and, in what follows, it is assumed this has been done.4 Balance improves the statistical efficiency of the trial, increasing precision in the estimation of treatment effects given a particular sample size.
-It ...
+The randomization of patients to treatments in multicenter trials is usually stratified by center to achieve balance in the numbers of patients receiving each treatment within each center and, in what follows, it is assumed this has been done.4 Balance improves the statistical efficiency of the trial, increasing precision in the estimation of treatment effects given a particular ...